040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 }
 ```

 The `notePublisher` is responsible to update messages via a WebScoket so the subscribers get the update.
 For the implementation check out the GitHub repo.
 Time to test the subscription.
-An easy way to test is topen the GrapiQL editor on two screens.
-Invoke in the first one the subscription and in the the second one add a note.
+An easy way to test is topen the GraphiQL editor on two screens.
+Invoke in the first one the subscription and in the second one add a note.
 You will see you get an update of the new note on the first screen.

 ```
 subscription {